What Every Candidate Wants

 The Hook: The Critical Role of an Intoxicating First Sentence

-There is nothing more critical to the success of your personal statement than what you choose for your first sentence.
+There is nothing more critical to the success of your personal statement than how you craft your first sentence.
 It is what establishes the tone, voice, style, and themes of your personal statement.
 It establishes your attitude, it establishes your priorities, it establishes your personality the same as the clothes you wear the moment you walk through the door, and it starts with what you decide the first sentence should be before you actually write it.

-There is a lot of bad advice about how to write a personal statement.
-Two years ago, this was to start the personal statement with a quote, or at least to include a quote somewhere in the introduction.
-I wrote about why quotes should be avoided in a personal statement, and now it is something we do not see much anymore.
+There has been a lot of bad advice disseminated about how to write a personal statement.
+A trend a few years ago was to start the personal statement with a quote, or at least to include a quote somewhere in the introduction.
+Then I wrote about why quotes should be avoided in a personal statement, and now it is something we do not see much anymore.

-Failure #2: Starting with an Overly Dramatic Description
+Failure #2: Starting With an Overly Dramatic Scene

 Failure #3: Pretending It Doesn’t Matter Why You Want a Career in Medicine